Imperial Eagle genus of birds. Cemetery bird: description, habitat, food. Imperial Eagle (eagle) is a large bird of prey. Lifestyle, nutrition

 LIFESTYLE

-Habits: Imperial Eagles (pictured) are monogamous birds, keep in pairs, hunt during the day.
+Habits: Imperial Eagles (pictured) are monogamous birds, keep in pairs, and hunt during the day.

 Food: small mammals and birds, carrion.